Okjökull

 Okjökull ([ˈɔkˌjœːkʏtl̥], Ok glacier) was a glacier in western Iceland on top of the shield volcano Ok.

-Ok is located northeast of Reykjavík.
-The glacier was declared dead in 2014 by glaciologist Oddur Sigurðsson.
+Ok is located north-east of Reykjavík.
+The glacier was declared dead in 2014 by glaciologist Oddur Sigurðsson due to its loss of thickness.
+Ice crystals in glaciers collapse under their own weight to form solid ice capable of movement due to central gravitational pressure only when the ice is around forty to fifty metres thick.
+By 2017 its thickness no longer met this criterion and was less than the 2015 area of 0.7 km2 which in turn was much less than its 15 km2 size at the start of the twentieth century.

+Commemorative plaque

 In 2018, anthropologists Cymene Howe and Dominic Boyer of Rice University filmed a documentary about its loss, Not Ok, and proposed a commemorative plaque.
 The plaque was installed on August 18, 2019, with an inscription written by Andri Snær Magnason, titled "A letter to the future", in Icelandic and English.
 The English version reads:

 Ok is the first Icelandic glacier to lose its status as a glacier.

 In the next 200 years all our glaciers are expected to follow the same path.